-2. Beyond posting new material, is your agency taking steps to make the posted information more useful to the public, especially to the community of individuals who regularly access your agency's website?
+4. Beyond posting new material, is your agency taking steps to make the posted information more useful to the public, especially to the community of individuals who regularly access your agency's website?

 Yes.
-OGE is taking steps to make posted information useful to the public.
+OGE is taking steps to make posted information useful to the public and individuals who regularly access OGE's website.

-3. If yes, please provide examples of such improvements.
+5. If yes, please provide examples of such improvements.
 In particular, please describe steps your agency is taking to post information in open, machine-readable, and machine-actionable formats, to the extent feasible.
 If not posting in open formats, please explain why and note any challenges.

-During the reporting period, OGE debuted its updated website, which was redesigned with an eye towards making information about OGE's work and relevant documents more accessible.
 OGE is engaging in public outreach to help the public better understand the material posted to OGE's website.
 In addition to driving traffic to substantive ethics content on its website, OGE is using its Twitter account to educate the public about the executive branch ethics program and to explain the types of records available on OGE's website.
 In addition, OGE's redesigned website has made the website more useful to the public and other stakeholders.
 When redesigning the website, OGE ensured that information is posted in machine-readable and machine actionable formats.